fbpx

 Collective.
 Perspective.

 Our story starts on the rugby pitch, where founders Evan Sallee, Niko Tonks, and Matt Hauck first met while playing for rival teams.
-The competition turned into friendship and the idea of founding a brewery started simmering while homebrewing together.
-The notion of a cooperatively owned brewery came to life when the three founders had beers together at Black Star Co-op in Austin.
+Once competition turned into friendship, the idea of founding a brewery started simmering while homebrewing together.
+After the three founders had beers together at Black Star Co-op in Austin, the notion of a cooperatively owned brewery came to life.

 Our founders believed the operations of craft breweries were opaque and that there was a gap between being a homebrewer and owning a brewery.
-The founders’ hope was that the co-op model would provide a way for consumers to be more involved in operations while also bringing co-op values to the Minnesota craft beer scene.
+The founders’ hope was that the co-op model would not only provide a way for consumers to be more involved in the brewery’s operations, but also bring shared co-op values to the Minnesota craft beer scene.
+After all, great beer is best paired with great community.

-The founders' vision resonated with family, friends, and neighbors—receiving support from local retail partners and nearly three hundred members who joined the co-op before the taproom doors even opened.
+The founders' vision resonated with family, friends, and neighbors—receiving immediate support from local retail partners and nearly 300 members who joined the co-op in 2013 before the taproom even opened.

 Founders-homebrewing-together-our-sorty

-In 2017, a 40,000 square foot production facility was added to meet growing demand in distribution.
-Innovative small-batch beers that feature hard-to-source and local ingredients continue to be brewed at the original Northeast brewery.
+In 2017, a 40,000 square foot production facility was added to meet growing demand in distribution, which now includes 16 states and counting.
+Innovative small batch beers that feature hard-to-source and local ingredients continue to be brewed at the original Northeast brewery.